aurovrata/ReOrder-posts-within-categories/README.txt

 }`

 ** 3. You are displaying a taxonomy archive page. ** If your query is a **taxonomy archive query** for a given term, then WordPress core query does not specify the `post_type` by default see this [bug](https://core.trac.wordpress.org/ticket/50070)).
-This forces the plugin to seek which `post_type` is associated with this taxonomy.  **In the event that the you are using this taxonomy to classify multiple post types** this will lead to the plugin choosing the first type it encounters with available posts for the queried term, and this may give spurious results.
+This forces the plugin to seek which `post_type` is associated with this taxonomy.  **In the event that you are using this taxonomy to classify multiple post types** this will lead to the plugin choosing the first type it encounters with available posts for the queried term, and this may give spurious results.
 A hook is provided for you to correctly filter the `post_type` and ensure the right results,

 `
 add_filter('reorderpwc_filter_multiple_post_type', 'filter_my_ranked_post_type', 10, 4);